overberne/lepel/README.md

 ## Concepts

 - DependencyManager: simple DI container for wiring factories and singletons, resolving by type or name and holding runtime config/context variables.
+Stores/restores state for singletons if they match the `Stateful` protocol.
 - PipelineStep: abstract base for pipeline steps.
 Steps implement `run(self, ...)` and receive injected args (e.g. `output_dir`, `pipeline_step`, `dependencies`).
 - checkpoint: small typed dict + helpers (save/load) that serialize the dependency manager state via cloudpickle.
 - run_pipeline: runner that loads config, applies overrides, wires a `DependencyManager`, copies config into `output_dir`, and executes pipeline steps in order.
 Checkpoints can be saved and resumed.